Salient Rulings of the Chair

-Salient Rulings of the Chair are a set of rulings by the Ceann Comhairle regarding the interpretations of the standing orders of Dáil Éireann.
+Salient Rulings of the Chair (Rialuithe Suntasacha an Chathaoirligh) are a set of rulings by the Ceann Comhairle regarding the interpretations of the standing orders of Dáil Éireann.

 Standing orders are the rules governing the running of the Dáil, but are not complete in themselves.
 They have to be interpreted in the light of rulings by the Ceann Comhairle, which are contained in the document.
 It covers where people are to sit in the Dáil to how debates are conducted.
 It states that TDs should refer to each other with the prefix "Deputy" before their name.